Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 I really like the option of using insurance in the Pick'em contests which allows you to still win money if you only miss one pick of the entry.

-Overall, Underdog Fantasy is a great option for players who want the option of playing against others or the house in a variety of game types.
+Overall, Underdog is a great option for players who want the option of playing against others or the house in a variety of game types.
 It is available in more states than almost any other DFS app and offers a top-notch user experience.

 Pros